prkumar/uplink/README.rst

 Uplink
 ======

-Build Expressive HTTP Clients with Python.
-Inspired by `Retrofit
+A Declarative HTTP Client for Python, inspired by `Retrofit
 <http://square.github.io/retrofit/>`__.

 |Build Status| |Coverage Status| |Documentation Status|

-Describe your API using decorators (and annotations in Python 3):
+Build your API using decorators (and function annotations in Python 3):

 .. code:: python